cloudx-io/cloudx-ios/README.md

   # CloudX SDK
   pod 'CloudXSDK', '~> 0.1.0'

-  # Optional: CloudX Mediation Adapters (at least one is needed to show ads)
+  # Optional: CloudX Adapters (at least one is needed to show ads)
-  pod 'CloudXMediationMetaAdapter', '~> 0.1.0'
+  pod 'CloudXMetaAdapter', '~> 1.2.0'
-  pod 'CloudXMediationPrebidAdapter', '~> 0.1.0'
+  pod 'CloudXRenderer', '~> 1.2.0'
 end
 ```